 RBC-C19 will collect personal requested information that you submit to us.

 How Long Do We Keep Your Information?

-We keep your information only so long as we need it to provide RBC-C19 to you and fulfill the purposes described in this policy.
-This is also the case for anyone that we share your information with and who carries out services on our behalf.
+The information collect it’s for personal usage for COVID-19 individual status and we keep your information only so long as we need it to provide RBC-C19 App to you and fulfill the purposes described in this policy.
+This is also the case for the Health workers or public servant that we share your information with and who carries out services on our behalf inline of fighting the spread of COVID-19.
 When we no longer need to use your information and there is no need for us to keep it to comply with our legal or regulatory obligations, we’ll either remove it from our systems or depersonalize it so that we can't identify you.

 How Do We Protect Your Information?

 We implement a variety of security measures to maintain the safety of your personal information when you place an order or enter, submit, or access your personal information.
 We offer the use of a secure server and we are required to keep the information confidential.
 We cannot, however, ensure or warrant the absolute security of any information you transmit to RBC-C19 or guarantee that your information on the Service may not be accessed, disclosed, altered, or destroyed by a breach of any of our physical, technical, or managerial safeguards.